bitbill/dogecore-lib/README.md

 ## Note

-Dogecore is a simple port of bitcore by bitpay.
-It was originally ported by Dogesight, and this lib is put on my git and npm for accessibility.
-It is based on an old version of bitcore, so contributions are encouraged.
+Dogecore-lib was originally ported by Dogesight.